Huntington Ingalls Industries (HII)

 Rating Overview

-Risk Rating: High
+Risk Rating: Medium

-Huntington Ingalls Industries (HII) is High Risk.
+Huntington Ingalls Industries (HII) is Medium Risk.

-Huntington Ingalls Industries (HII) is High Risk.
+Huntington Ingalls Industries, Inc. (HII) is High Risk.
 The company yields to political activism in shaping corporate governance, potentially alienating consumers, dividing employees, and harming shareholders.
 The company implements race and identity-based policies that replace merit, excellence, and integrity with preferential treatment and outcomes.
 The company embraces corporate initiatives that redirect its central focus from business goals to partisan policies and divisive issues.
 This approach fails to safeguard free exercise, free speech, and free enterprise.

 Rating Criteria